 - Bell Race Star Flex DLX: Premium race helmet, aerodynamic, FIM homologation available, but high noise (race focus).

-- Bell Qualifier DLX: Affordable, comms ready, good ventilation, quite noisy, SHARP 3/5 rating.
+- Bell Qualifier DLX: Affordable, comms-ready, good ventilation, quite noisy, SHARP 3/5 rating.

 - Bell Eliminator: Retro shorty, lighter weight, ECE 22.05 certified, more wind noise due to open profile.